afearbm/new-relic-plugins/configuration-variants/readme.md

 Each Blue Medora Plugin for New Relic can send data to Plugin instances, or to your Insights account, or to both.

-Because of New Relic's Plugin API limits the type and amount of data that can be transmitted, the specific types of data that can be sent to Plugin instances is restricted to a subset of what can be sent to Insights.
-The Knobs and Levers described in this document can allow you to constrict that data even further, if you wish.
+Because New Relic's `Plugin API` limits the type and amount of data that can be transmitted, the specific types of data that can be sent to Plugin instances is restricted to a subset of what can be sent to Insights.
+The Knobs and Levers described in this document can allow you to constrict that data even further.

 Sending data to Insights requires some additional configuration in the `newrelic.json`, but the amount and type of data is only limited by the fine-tuning you apply to your `plugin.json`.
 For more details, please refer to the README file that for any individual Blue Medora Plugin.